-Each semester, as part of new student and trainee orientation the Title IX coordinator gives a presentation on how to recognize and report sexual misconduct.
+Each semester, as part of new student and trainee orientation the Title IX office gives a presentation on how to recognize and report sexual misconduct.

 This training also discusses the nuanced ways sexual misconduct can occur on our campus, outlines ways individuals can be active bystanders, details access to supportive resources, highlights prevention and safety training available and explains confidential resources.
-Additionally, annually,
+Additionally, annually, as part of annual employee institutional compliance training all employees receive detailed information on how to recognize and report sexual misconduct.